gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 # Prototype Run Observations 01

+---

+### Closing note for this file

+`prototype_run_observations_01.md` is considered closed at Cycle 59.

+Further observations continue in `prototype_run_observations_02.md`, which adopts a stricter operational structure to support engineering extraction and protocol portability.

+---
+---

 ## Provisional statement

 So far, the dry runs suggest that a prompt-instantiated TU / TU+ / cortexLLM triad can: